thekendalia/Clash-of-Clans-custom-website/README.md

 **adminpassword** - set password for the admin section

 **secretkey** - This just makes a flask app secret key, so put whatever you want here as the key

+**Setting Sitekey/Secret keys**:
+Click [here](https://www.google.com/recaptcha/about/) to make an account to set up captcha.
+Register a new site, select **Challenge (v2)** then add domain.
+Now in the new registered domain select the settings icon then click the reCAPTCHA dropdown and copy the site and secret key into the .env

+**mailtrap** - This app utilizes mailtrap API for sending emails to users to reset password.
+Go to [Mailtrap.com](https://mailtrap.io/sending/domains/c5a4e5ad-b8c0-4437-85d3-8b5e9df032db) make an account then click **Sending Domains**.
+Add your domain address, then you will have to connect the DNS records.
+Wherever you bought your domain from (GoDaddy, Namecheap, IONOS) go to the site and find the DNS records tab.
+Add a new record and copy the Missing records from mailtrap into your DNS records.

+**Optional** - I have my domain connected to Cloudflare, you would set up the DNS records on Cloudflare not where you bought your domain.

 To run the app type: